cisco-ie/stenella/README.md

 - [Innovation Edge Team @ Cisco](https://github.com/cisco-ie)

 ## Contributing
 We know `Stenella` is far from perfect, so we are excited to build upon our existing work with other community members.
-With that said, please submit an issue prior to getting started to see how others can assist in determining implementation details.
+With that said, please submit an issue prior to getting started to avoid duplicated effort.

 ## License
 Apache License 2.0 © [Innovation Edge @ Cisco](https://github.com/cisco-ie/stenella)